AllergicMushroom/Applied-Algorithmics-M2/readme.md

 We have multiple solvers:

 * Brute Force, represented by "BB"
-* Mixed Integer Programming, represented by "MIP"
+* Mixed Integer Programming, represented by "MIP".
+Note that this is solved by the commercial solver Gurobi, for which you need a licence.
 * Others to come

 For PPM instances: